How To Use Bookmark Apps at Work

 Diigo offers users the ability to annotate their bookmarks by highlighting content and adding their thoughts via a digital sticky note.
 Diigo has a 4.6 rating on the Chrome Web Store.

 Raindrop.io’s elegant interface allows you to organize your bookmarks in different layouts, including headlines, cards, and boards.
 Raindrop has a 4.1 rating on the Chrome Web Store.

 Pocket - For reading later

 Pocket allows you to save any content found on the web.
 If you often find yourself without the time to explore content in the moment, download Pocket and read it later.
+See our in-depth review for more details.
 Pocket has a 4.3 rating on the Chrome Web Store.